-The minimum cumulative grade point average (GPA) for admission to this doctoral program is equivalent to the letter grade "B", 3.25 on a 4.0 scale.
-Cumulative GPAs below a "B" automatically disqualify an applicant for admission to doctoral research studies at LBC|Capital.
+The minimum cumulative grade point average (GPA) for admission to this doctoral program is equivalent to the letter grade "B," 3.0 on a 4.0 scale.
+Cumulative GPAs below a "B" usually disqualify an applicant for admission to doctoral research studies at LBC|Capital.
 However, students with a lower GPA who have significant qualifications in other areas may appeal to the Program Director regarding this requirement.

-• Graduate Record Exam (GRE) and Miller Analogies Test (MAT)
+Students with a GPA under 3.0 may choose to take the Graduate Record Exam (GRE) or Miller Analogies Test (MAT) and submit their score with the application.
+A high score on the GRE or MAT will be taken into consideration in the application process for students who do not meet the minimum GPA requirement.